hanmarjacobs/CS401-final/README.md

 ## Bugs

 There is an extra <div> container printed at the end of the posts.
-This is because the file containing all posts has an empty line at it's end, due to the method of appending each new post.
+This is because the file containing all posts has an empty line at its end, due to the method of appending each new post.
 It does not interfere with the numbering of posts in the edit dropdowns, but it does create an empty rectangle at the bottom of the home page.